 - If the eggs break through your flour while mixing, don’t panic.
 Simply push some additional flour up against the break-through with your hand, and continue mixing.
 A bench scraper is also really useful here because it allows you to scoop up a lot of mess quickly.
 If you have one, keep it handy.

 - It’s important to rest the dough before rolling it out: This gives the gluten in the dough a chance to relax, which makes it easier to roll out.
-It makes a big difference when you roll out pasta by hand, verses using a machine.
+It makes a big difference when rolling out pasta by hand, verses using a machine.

 - Cooking frozen noodles: Use frozen noodles straight from the freezer without thawing.
 Don’t leave them to thaw on the counter while you are preparing the rest of your meal.
-Sometimes condensation or ice crystals form inside the bag.
-Those will dampen your noodles and cause them to stick together as they thaw.
+Sometimes, condensation or ice crystals form inside the bag.
+That will dampen your noodles and cause them to stick together as they thaw.

 Pair this pasta with your favorite sauce for a quick and easy weeknight meal, or add them to your favorite homemade chicken noodle soup recipe.

-Extra-Quick Pasta: If you’re pressed for time, roll out the pasta as described in Step 4, but then use a pizza cutter to cut strips.
-You can cut lengthwise, or across, or even on the diagonal, whichever you prefer.
+Extra-Quick Pasta: If you’re pressed for time, roll out the pasta as described in Step 4.
+Then, use a pizza cutter to cut into strips.
+You can cut lengthwise or across, or even on the diagonal, whichever you prefer.
 This makes a more rustic pasta dish – but just as delicious.

-1 Mix the dough: Heap the flour into a pile on the countertop.
-Create a large well or crater in the center, big enough to hold the eggs and olive oil like bowl.
+Heap the flour into a pile on the countertop.
+Create a large well or crater in the center, big enough to hold the eggs and olive oil like a bowl.
 Place the eggs, yolk, olive oil and salt into the well.
 Use a fork to whisk together the eggs and oil.